You have a legal responsibility to control it

-Luckily if an outbreak of Japanese Knotweed or other hybrid of knotweed establishes itself at your premises and your block of flats buildings insurance policy with Deacon is underwritten by Covea, we will now cover the costs to eradicate and dispose of the waste up to £10,000*.
+Luckily, if an outbreak of Japanese Knotweed or other hybrid of knotweed establishes itself at your premises and your block of flats buildings insurance policy with Deacon can cover the costs to eradicate it and dispose of the waste.

 Under the Wildlife and Countryside Act 1981, it is an offence to allow the plant to spread.
 All parts of the plant, and any soil contaminated with the rhizome, are classified as “controlled waste”, and you have a “duty of care” under the Environmental Protection Act 1990.

 If you think you may have Japanese Knotweed affecting your property, it is vital that action is taken to eradicate it.

 You can see the Environment Agency’s advice here.